gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 It allowed:
 - continuity across cycles
-- stabilization of the active train
+- stabilization of active trains
 - strengthening of source confidence
-- preservation and revision of the predictive match
+- preservation and revision of predictive matches
 - symbolic context that did not overwrite lower-level structure

 ---

 ### 3. Stable persistence can be carried across cycles
-Cycle 2 showed that the architecture can preserve a calm, coherent field without inventing unnecessary novelty or collapse.
+The architecture can preserve a calm, coherent field without inventing unnecessary novelty or collapse.

-This is important because it suggests the triad can:
+This suggests the triad can:
 - hold a stable interpretation
 - lightly refine it
 - avoid overreacting